bordaigorl/rmview/README.md

 To establish a connection with the tablet, you can use any of the following:
 - Leave `auth_method`, `password` and `key` unspecified: this will ask for a password
 - Specify `"auth_method": "key"` to use a SSH key.
 In case an SSH key hasn't already been associated with the tablet, you can provide its path with the `key` setting.
+  If key is password protected, you can specify key passphrase using `password` parameter.
 - Provide a `password` in settings

 If `auth_method` is `password` but no password is specified, then the tool will ask for the password on connection.